zhiqipan/grid-explorer-app/README.md

 Visualizing reinforcement learning when exploring the grid world.

 > **Warning**: All algorithms run live on your browser.
-If you use '1000 times' to train 1000 times in a row in a complex world, the browser may crash (taking too long to complete the training).
+If you use '1000 times' to train 1000 times in a row in a complex world, the browser may *(have a tiny chance to)* crash (taking too long to complete the training).
 However, based on my experiments, Monte-Carlo Q-learning agent usually won't disappoint you and converges quite fast.
+Sarsa is the worst one... it usually takes longer time to train because it's on-policy explores too much (increase epsilon may help, play it around yourself!)

 ### How to build and run this app:
 1. Git clone this project